 The blue Project tab on the ribbon provides access to application settings and other configurable properties.

-Views, such as this map view, are the primary work areas of ArcGIS Pro.
+Views, such as this map view, are the primary work areas in ArcGIS Pro.

 The Contents pane displays items related to the active view.
 When a map view is active, the Contents pane displays map layers.

-A view of a layer attribute table.
+A table view contains the attribute table for a layer.
 Projects can contain views of maps, scenes, tables, layouts, and charts.
 Many views can be open at once.